bigfix/developer.bigfix.com/site/pages/relevance/guide/session/unmanagedassetinspectors.md

 (name of it & " - " & value of it) of fields of bes unmanagedasset whose (id of it is 55)
 ```

-Outputs a list of name/value pairs for each field in the specified BES Unmanaged Asset, for instance:
+Outputs a list of name/value pairs for each field in the specified BES Unmanaged Asset, for example:
 * IP Address - 10.10.42.1
 * Hostname - Donald.